Last updated December 25th, 2023.

 Because it’s a vacation home, you probably won’t be there most of the time.
 While renting it out seems like a great alternative to letting it sit and gather dust, you’ll want to consider the pros and cons first.

-If you rent out your vacation home while you’re gone, you will need to manage the property and deal with tenants.
+If you decide to rent out your vacation home while you’re gone, you will also have to manage the property and deal with tenants.

 This can work well if you live close by, but chances are, your vacation home is somewhere you like to travel to.